iov-one/devnet-operations/README.md

 ## (K)ustomizing things
 * A good starting point is to go through examples (here)[https://github.com/kubernetes-sigs/kustomize/tree/master/examples]
 * There are comments in `manifests/bns` base and zebranet kuztomization.yaml

-## TODO: Acessing traefik console
-* Instead of complicating the setup with another ingress we'll just use port-forwarding for that.
-Shouldn't actually be used that often anyway